Stumpf Laboratory

 Graduate

-Abby is a second year PhD student in the Department of Anthropology generally interested in host-microbe interactions.
+Abby is interested in host-microbe interactions.
 Her current research efforts focus on 1) better understanding the inter-species microbiome comparisons of various body sites of human and non-human primates, 2) characterizing the composition and function of the oral microbiome of human and non-human primates and 3) elucidating the roles of diet and host genetics on the composition of the lemur gut microbiome.
-She is also interested in understanding the role of host genetics on the vaginal microbiome composition of women from different races/ethnicities and their effect on pre-term birth rates.
+She is also interested in understanding the role of host genetics on the vaginal microbiome composition of diverse women and their effect on pre-term birth rates.

 Negin Valizadegan